utkarshdwivedi3997/cis566-hw01-fireball/README.md

 #### Colouring the vortex

 This is a simple gradient applied based on an eased gradient in the Y-axis.
-A finaly rotation is applied on the vortex based on the speed.
+A final rotation is applied on the vortex based on the speed.

 | <img src="img/img35.gif" width = 200> |<img src="img/img36.gif" width = 200>|<img src="img/img37.gif" width = 200>|
 |:-:|:-:|:-:|